Garden133 Hardware: Solar-Powered, ESP32-Based Soil Moisture Sensor System Design

 The sensor has its electronics exposed, which makes it unsuitable for outdoor use.
 I first tried protecting the sensor by covering the electronics with a potting compound7.
 This worked, but it was kind of a pain, it was expensive, and the warning label on the compound I tried was a bit terrifying.

 I eventually saw that other people simply make a cap for the sensor and fill it with silicone to protect it from moisture.
-My design for the moisture sensor cap is in the GitHub repository for this project.
+My design for the moisture sensor cap is in the GitHub repository for this project and also on Printables.
 It allows the JST connector to be inside the protected space, and has an otherwise fairly tight fit to limit the amount of silicone needed.

 The power system, integrating battery and solar power, was the most challenging part of the design.